 A: “Your Glorantha Will Vary” is long-established principle in Gloranthan fandom.
 First espoused by the creator of the setting himself, Greg Stafford, in a nutshell what it means is you are free and welcome to take what you want from the incredibly rich tapestry of myth, magic, history and wonder of Glorantha for use in your own games.
 We work closely with our Commercial licensees to ensure what they publish is in alignment with our published products, but Fan and Small Publisher Limited License content creators have no such obligation.
-The “official” canon for the world is found in material published by Chaosium/Moon Design Publications, with what is presented in The Guide to Glorantha as definitive.
+The “official” canon for the world is found in material published by Chaosium/Moon Design Publications, with what is presented in The Guide to Glorantha and The Glorantha Sourcebook as definitive.

 Q: Can I pay my royalties in product instead of cash?

 A: Chaosium once commonly asked to receive royalties in the form of product.
 We no longer do that.
 Your license will stipulate how many samples of your finished product you need to send us, but all royalties and license fees are strictly paid in cash.

 Q: How is the USD$2000 annual limit for the Small Publisher Limited License calculated?
 What happens if I go over it?

 A: You should calculate your USD$2000 annual limit based on gross sales, minus any retailer fees.
 For example, if you sell your product on DriveThruRPG for $10, their 30% fee means you make $7.
 The limit is calculated on what you make.
 If you go over that limit, or think you are going to, get in touch with us and we can discuss issuing a full Commercial License.